Lagoa do Ouro

-Lagoa do Ouro (Golden Pond) is a city located in the state of Pernambuco, Brazil, located 263 km west from Recife.
+Lagoa do Ouro (/Central northeastern portuguese pronunciation: [laˈɡoˑɐ ˈdu ˈoɾu]/) (Golden Pond) is a city located in the state of Pernambuco, Brazil, located 263 km west from Recife.

 History

 In early 1902, Captain Amador José Monteiro of the Brazilian National Guard presented a manifesto to the Municipal Council of the municipality Correntes.
 The council gathered on February 9, 1902, and authorized the first fair of the village.
 The council also approved of the town's name of Igatauá during this meeting.
 On December 9, 1938, the name was changed to Lagoa do Ouro due to an urban legend that arose in the village, where nuggets or gold bars were believed to be in a local pond belonging to the estate of João Alves da Silva, who became known as John Gold.

 Geography

 The municipality contains part of the Pedra Talhada Biological Reserve, a fully protected conservation unit created in 1989.

 Climate

 Lagoa do Ouro has a tropical savanna climate (Aw) according to the Köppen climate classification.